krbnite/krbnite.github.io/_posts/2018-05-15-Whats-What-When-Selenium-Crashes.md

 ---
 title: What's What When Selenium Crashes
 layout: post
-tags: selenium webscraping automation python
+tags: selenium webscraping automation python wwe
 ---

 Recently, the Selenium component of my Facebook Graph code broke.
 This is important b/c we need Facebook data for during